Frequently Asked Questions

 Children are aware, confident, sensitive, compassionate and intuitive human beings.
 Parents are their child’s trusted caregiver and their primary authority figures in their lives.
 The connection that children have with their parents is beyond powerful.
 If the child feels in their parent’s choice and decisions made an attitude of confidence, trust, belief, assurance in oneself the child will move forward feeling empowered, safe, reassured and respected.
 If instead their parents are afraid, nervous, doubtful, they will irremediable experience the same feelings making it hard for them to follow suit and feeling uncomfortable in their new experience.

-Parents are welcome to stay at the school, observe a class and get the feelings of how things work here until they feel ready and completely comfortable and sure with their choice.
+Before enrolling children into any of our programs parents are welcome to stay at the school, observe a class and get the feelings of how things work here until they feel ready and completely comfortable and sure with their choice.

-What is the parent Volunteer program?
+What is the parent community service program?

 Whether sharing a skill, helping to organize an activity, event, festival, helping with the weekly snacks; parent involvement empowers families and creates a nurturing network of support among them embracing a culture of mindfulness in which all feel welcomed, appreciated and active participant of the school culture.
 Parent involvement is vital for the well-being of our children, our school and our community as a whole.

 As such, we ask all parents to commit to community service work.
 Some possibilities include: helping with fundraisers, plan community-building events, workshop for parents and any other adult, giving us a hand during a building project or help in our periodic school-clean up scheduled through-out the year, perhaps helping with small grant writing or help to coordinate community outreach opportunities event.
 The possibilities are really infinite.
 We have a parent-teacher organization model that facilitates a number of events.

 How do I connect with Rosewood Nature School community?